labrocadabro/100devs-faq/README.md

 The classes are on [Youtube](https://www.youtube.com/playlist?list=PLBf-QcbaigsJysJ-KFZvLGJvvW-3sfk1S) and the follow along materials and homework assignments are available on the [Discord](https://leonnoel.com/discord).
 Tracking the classes and materials from Discord can be difficult, though, so I recommend you check out these community-made resources to make the process easier (there are a few others but these are the ones that are up to date):

+- [Community Taught](https://communitytaught.org/): A full class and homework tracker (made by me!).
+Includes slides, follow-along materials, and check-in links as well as direct links to relevant homework materials.
+As of Oct 20, 2022: up to date until class 63 (latest).

 - [100Devs Follow Along](https://100devsfollowalong.netlify.app/): Class videos and links to slides and class/homework materials.
 Updates when the videos are uploaded on Youtube.
-As of Sept 19, 2022: up to date until class 47 (latest on Youtube).
+Includes slides and follow-along materials.
+As of Oct 20, 2022: up to date until class 52 (latest on Youtube).

 ![100Devs Follow Along Screenshot](./photos/follow-along.png)

-- [100 Devs Homework Checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit): A Google Docs version.
-No links to materials, but does have classes and homework.
-As of Sept 19, 2022: up to date to the latest class (55) and includes time-sensitive Huntober deadlines.
+- [100 Devs Homework Checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit): A Google Docs checklist.
+Includes check-in links, but no slides or follow-along materials.
+As of Oct 20, 2022: up to date to class 60.

 ![100 Devs Homework Checklist Screenshot](./photos/homework-checklist.png)

-- [100 Devs Homework Tracker](https://labrocadabro.github.io/100devs-hw-tracker/): A web-based tool (made by me!) that focuses specifically on homework tracking.
-Contains links to relevant homework materials but no classes or class materials.
-As of Sept 19, 2022: up to date to the latest class (55) but does not include Huntober deadlines.
+- [100 Devs Homework Tracker](https://labrocadabro.github.io/100devs-hw-tracker/): A web-based tool (made by me!) that focuses specifically on homework tracking, so no slides, check-in links, or follow-along maerials, but does have links to relevant homework materials.
+As of Oct 20, 2022: up to date to class 63 (latest).

 ![100 Devs Homework Tracker Screenshot](./photos/homework-tracker.png)

+- [100Devs Course List](https://winchy82dev.notion.site/12268a73ea854ae9bff22660d8a42274?v=403f5589c3734d09a3874648dfcb86fa): A notion site that includes classes and homework.
+Has slides and follow-along materials, but no check-in links.
+As of Oct 20, 2022: up to date to class 59.

+- [Learn with Leon #100Devs Bootcamp 2022](https://docs.google.com/spreadsheets/d/1wyxTkcpVuz6hjc-LF734gEYxQN6DY95XEXQx7tEJm1E/edit#gid=0) - A Google Docs spreadsheet that covers classea and homework.
+Includes slides but no follow-along materials or check-in links.
+As of Oct 20, 2022: up to date to class 61.

 - [Leon Stream Scripts](https://leonstreamscripts.herokuapp.com): searchable Youtube subtitles.
 Extremely useful when you remember something was mentioned but you forget which class.
 As of Sept 19, 2022: up to date to the latest Youtube class (47).

-- [100Devs Course List](https://winchy82dev.notion.site/12268a73ea854ae9bff22660d8a42274?v=403f5589c3734d09a3874648dfcb86fa): A notion site that is up to date to class 59.

-- [Learn with Leon #100Devs Bootcamp 2022](https://docs.google.com/spreadsheets/d/1wyxTkcpVuz6hjc-LF734gEYxQN6DY95XEXQx7tEJm1E/edit#gid=0) - A Google Docs spreadsheet that is up to date to class 61.

 ![Leon Stream Scripts Screenshot](./photos/stream-scripts.png)